axean/tergite-frontend/apps/tergite-mss/CONTRIBUTING.md

 your contribution is the property of your employer, you will also most likely need to sign a [corporate CLA](https://tergite.github.io/contributing/ccla.pdf).

-All signed CLAs are emails to us at <quantum.nextlabs@chalmers.se>.
+All signed CLAs are emails to us at <contact@quantum.chalmersnextlabs.se>.

 ## How to Test